jeffmaher/github-repo-starter-template/README.md

 You'll likely be running tests or running static analysis tools when pull requests are created, updated (i.e. a new commit comes in), or re-opened (after being closed).
 For any job that you want GitHub Actions to run at pull request time, either modify or add steps to the [`.github/workflows/pull_request.yml`](.github/workflows/pull_request.yml) file.
 Commands in the file say how to do this.

 Additionally, all of the provided pull request steps rely on CI script skeletons that are stored in the `ci` folder.
-It's a good practice to use this scripts, which makes for easier and consistent runs between GitHub Actions and local runs before committing.
+It's a good practice to use these scripts, which makes for easier and consistent runs between GitHub Actions and local runs before committing.

 Lastly, these instructions assume you're using a web application via Docker container.
 If that's not the case (i.e. mobile apps, not using Docker, etc.), remove the following text from each step to just leverage the shell script skeletons: `docker-compose -f docker-compose.yml -f ci/docker-compose.ci.yml run app` (i.e. leave `sh ci/<script>.sh`).